Learn more about the Bavaria+ Lombardia program

 V482/V582 – Strategic Management of Cities, States & Regions: Public Policy Perspectives (3cr.)

 Students will learn the tools for devising and implementing policies to enhance the sustainable development of cities, states and regions.
 They learn both a tractable framework and application to two European cities – Augsburg in Germany and Bergamo in Italy.
 The tools and framework for the strategic management of place is applicable and useful across the globe.
 The course is integrated with comparable classes at the University of Augsburg and the University of Bergamo.
 Together with their student counterparts from Italy and Germany, students work in small groups to complete a written analysis and oral presentation of strategies for a selected city, state or region to attain its goals in the most positive and sustainable manner.
 To understand the cultural, political, social and economic contexts, a broad range of visits are made to local organizations, government agencies, companies and historical sites in both Bergamo and Augsburg.
-Check out the program feature in the University of Augsburg newsletter!

 IU Bloomington Undergrads: See how this course counts towards your major/minor at O'Neill here.

-Furggerei Social Settlement in Augsburg
+Fuggerei Social Housing Settlement Tour in Augsburg

-Neuschwansetin Castle in the Alps
+Neuschwanstein Castle in the Alps Tour

 Housing in Augsburg, Germany